 While the length runs true to size, I would say some are a narrow fit and some have a little more room in the toebox.

-I would not consider any of them a wide shoe.
+I would not consider any On’s a wide shoe.
+If you need wide, look for models with a wide option.

 HOKA shoes run true to size from my testing.
 Some models are definitely a little more narrow than others, as with most brands.
 In fact, they have been working on increasing the toebox in newer models and I would say it’s more comfortable for a wider foot and with more toe room than most On shoes.